poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-3_Storage-services.md

   * Settings

-#### Q and A ####

-- What is the maximum number of vaults an AWS account can create in a region?

-  * 1000

-- What is the expected recovery window for a Glacier restore with standard access?

-  * 3 - 5 hours

 ### Elastic Block Store (EBS) ###

 - Each EC2 instance uses EBS.
 EBS used for durable/persistent storage in the instance.